 - White edible glitter

-- Roll out one portion between two pieces of parchment paper to 1/4-in. thickness.
+- Preheat oven to 350°.
+Roll out one portion between two pieces of parchment paper to 1/4-in. thickness.
 Cut with a floured 5-in. star-shaped cookie cutter.
-Cut out centers with a 2-1/2-in. star-shaped cookie cutter.
+Cut out centers with a floured 2-1/2-in. star-shaped cookie cutter.
 Place larger cutouts 2 in. apart on parchment-lined baking sheets.
 Repeat with remaining dough; reroll small cutouts if desired.

 - Place the same color of hard candies in small resealable plastic bags; crush candies.
 Sprinkle in center of each.
-Bake at 350° for 8-10 minutes or until lightly browned.
-Cool for 2-3 minutes or until candies are set before carefully removing to wire racks.
+Bake 8-10 minutes or until lightly browned.
+Cool 2-3 minutes or until candies are set before carefully removing to wire racks.

 - In a small bowl, beat meringue powder and water until soft peaks form.
 Gradually add the confectioners' sugar.
 Tint icing to match the selected candies.
 Decorate cookies with icing; sprinkle with edible glitter.
 Yield: 22 cookies.